AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/use-aem-workflows.md

    For instructions, see [Attach a template to a project](/help/quicksilver/manage-work/projects/create-and-manage-templates/attach-template-to-project.md).

 1. When selecting a template for the project, select the template that contains the workflows you want to use for this project.
-1. (Optional) Edit any workflow values for the project, as described in <!--X-->.
+1. (Optional) Edit any workflow values for the project, as described in [Edit workflow values in a project](#edit-workflow-values-in-a-project).

 ### Edit workflow values in a project